iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

    </figcaption>

-   Traditional automated methods, such as frequency binning and manually setting thresholds for each bin, are widely accepted but come with inherent limitations.
+   Traditional automated methods, such as frequency binning and manually setting thresholds for each bin, have widely proven their value but come with inherent limitations.

    - **Dependency on Expertise:** Setting accurate thresholds requires good understanding of the machine's internals.